Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

     - `fees: &mut fee_collector::Fees` — Mutable reference to fee collector.
     - `payment: Coin<SUI>` — Payment for squad creation.
     - `name: String` — Name of the squad.
-    - `players: vector<String>` — List of players for the squad.
     - `ctx: &mut TxContext` — Transaction context.
-  - Description: Creates a new squad with the given name and players.
-Squad is immutable after creation.
+  - Description: Creates a new squad with the given name and an empty players vector.
+Players will be added via a separate append function.
 Requires payment of 1 SUI.

 - **delete_squad**
   - Parameters: